Khayelihle Children’s Village (KCV)

 Let's Bring Change through Kids

-Khayelihle Children’s Village (KCV) is a beautiful home to about 50 orphaned and vulnerable children.
+Khayelihle means “beautiful home” and is home for about 50 orphaned and vulnerable children.
 KCV was established in 1994 when over 22.5 million Africans were living with HIV/AIDS.
-While the AIDS epidemic has waned, the economic situation in Zimbabwe still means that parents feel compelled to abandon their children.
+While the AIDS epidemic has waned, the economic situation in Zimbabwe still means that many parents feel compelled to abandon their children.
 KCV now operates on a reconnection model, seeking out the extended family of the children that come to them and reuniting them where it is safe and supportive for the children.
 Living in a family is the best thing for the child.
 The village is warm and welcoming place, organised into family units, which becomes their family in the meantime.

 Re-connection with Relatives